ha6000/obs-scene-toggle/README.md

 ## Usage

-Add a hotkey for toggeling in `Settings -> Hotkeys -> Toggle 'Scene Name'`
+Add a hotkey for toggling in `Settings -> Hotkeys -> Toggle 'Scene Name'`
 _note: make sure you disable other switch to hotkeys to avoid issue's_

 press the hotkey to switch from the last scene and this scene